 Geek Club Books powered by JodiMurphy is focused on providing innovative and entertaining autism education.
 Geek Club Books tells the stories of autism through apps, curriculum, digital media, and webisodes to change perceptions and end stigmas surrounding autism.
-Jodi is a mom to an adult son on the autism spectrum, she has a talented team of autistic adults, including her son, who work on everything Geek Club Books creates.
-Jodi dreams of a world where those on the autism spectrum are valued and given every opportunity to share their gifts with the world.
+Jodi is a mom to an adult son on the autism spectrum, she has a talented team of autistic adults, including her son, who works on everything Geek Club Books creates.
+Jodi dreams of the world where those on the autism spectrum are valued and given every opportunity to share their gifts with the world.

 Autism Mommy-Therapist Kimberlee Rutan McCafferty is a former educator and current stay-at-home mom/therapist raising two boys with autism.
 Her frank, insightful posts are approachable and relatable to all families raising someone (or two or three!) on the spectrum.

-Nina Jain, a mother of two (including Autism Artist Niam), reached a level of dissatisfaction with education that prompted her to write her own curriculum for real-world learning for children with Autism.
+Nina Jain, a mother of two (including Autism Artist Niam), reached a level of dissatisfaction with an education that prompted her to write her own curriculum for real-world learning for children with Autism.
 Able2Learn, her blog spans topics from eating healthy to depression and creates safe communities for autism mommies.

 Karen Wesley Weaver runs the Karen from AspergersMom blog and details the ups, downs, and in-betweens of raising young-adult sons on the spectrum.
 She is boldly honest, offering her candid, relatable experience to other families coping, working, succeeding, and sometimes feeling lost while navigating the journey of parenting older kids with Asperger’s/Autism.